ryukirisame/learningjs/how js works.md

 - The value of this depends on how a function is called and not necessarily where it is defined.
 - "this substitution" refers to the concept of how the 'this' keyword's value is determined or "substituted" in various contexts in JavaScript.
 - The value of 'this' is determined by the execution context in which a function is called.
 Here are the primary rules for determining this binding:
-1. Global Context: When a function is called in the global context(outside any function), this refers to the global object (which is window in browsers and global in Node.js).
+1. Global Context: When 'this' is referenced in the global execution context (outside of any function), it refers to the global object. (which is window in browsers and global in Node.js).
 ```
 console.log(this); // In a browser, this logs the `window` object
 ```